Azure/azure-sdk-for-js/sdk/core/core-tracing/README.md

 });
 ```

+## Next steps

+You can build and run the tests locally by executing `rushx test`.
+Explore the `test` folder to see advanced usage and behavior of the public classes.

+## Troubleshooting

+If you run into issues while using this library, please feel free to [file an issue](https://github.com/Azure/azure-sdk-for-js/issues/new).

 ## Contributing

 If you'd like to contribute to this library, please read the [contributing guide](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md) to learn more about how to build and test the code.